-- 1. Runaway reports may be given on the telephone by calling: Oakland Police Department: 510-777-3333

-- 2. The report should contain the following:
+- c report oriodia contain the following.

 - a. physical description of the student

 - b. clothing description

 - c. date of birth

 - d. parent's/guardian's name and address

 - e. what motivated the runaway

 - f. indicate if the client has a propensity to be violent

 - g. indicate any health or medical problems

 - 3. Call the police immediately after the student runs away.

-- 4. The student's probation worker or placing agency is called after one hour. - 5.
-Family members are called immediately after the student runs away.
+- 4. The student's probation worker or placing agency is called after one hour.

+- 5. Family members are called immediately after the student runs away.